Causes of Depreciation

 #4 – Use of Provided Life of Asset

-In some of the cases of fixed assets, the useful life of the assets is provided in consumption units like an asset ‘X’ will run for 10000 hours, so the cost of assets needs to be allocated as per the consumption or usage of the asset in hours.
+In some fixed assets, the useful life of the assets is provided in consumption units like an asset ‘X’ will run for 10000 hours.
+Hence the allocation of the asset’s cost is as per the consumption or its usage in hours.

 #5 – Amortization of Assets as per License Period or Usage Period

 Some of the assets like license, patent, copyrights, leaseholdLeaseholdA leasehold arrangement is one in which the property owner, also known as the landlord, leases out his property to another party for a fixed period of time.
 A lease agreement is a legal agreement between a person who takes a lease on a property (lessee) and the landlord (lessor). properties, etc., can only be used for the provided period.
 At the lapse of such time, the asset could not be used.
 Hence its cost needs to be allocated or amortized as per the usage period of the assets.
 At the end of the useful period, assets should be written off from the books of accounts.